 In addition to gold, you can also buy diamond and platinum jewellery from Dubai.

 3. Electronic Items

 Dubai’s tax policies also make electronic items cheaper.
 This includes smartphones, tablets, laptops, cameras, gaming consoles, etc. You can buy these and many other electronic items at relatively cheaper prices than other countries.
-I’m not sure if Dubai offers electronics at the ‘cheapest’ rates, but yes, prices are lower than many markets, indeed.

 Where to buy electronic items from in Dubai, you ask?
 Head over to the Al-Fahidi Street in Bur Dubai area.
 You can also walk into a Sharaf DG store or other electronics store in a mall.

 Shopping Tip: Make sure to convert prices in your local currency and compare.
 If you are not getting much benefit than in your home country, it’s probably not worth it.
-Many brands don’t provide worldwide warranty and it can be a headache if your gadget fails.
+Many brands don’t provide international warranty and it can be a headache if your gadget fails.

 I know there’s no connection between these two but Dubai offers a vast collection of chocolates.
 You can go anywhere in Dubai, you will find best chocolates to choose from.
 Be it local chocolate brands or popular international brands — take your pick.